Avaiga/taipy/gui/extension-index.md

 ### Bound variables

-When a variable is bound by a visual element, a corresponding variable is created on the frontend.<br/>
+When a variable is bound by a visual element, a corresponding variable is created on the front-end.<br/>
-Backend and frontend variables may not have the same names.
-While the backend variable has the name that the Python script has created it with, the equivalent to this variable on the frontend might have a different name, for technical reasons.
+Backend and front-end variables may not have the same names.
+While the backend variable has the name that the Python script has created it with, the equivalent to this variable on the front-end might have a different name, for technical reasons.

 Note that controls that hold dynamic properties have two generated properties called *updateVars* and *updateVarName*, that are used to ensure a proper update of variable changes.
 The function [getUpdateVar()](modules/#getupdatevar) uses that property.